digitranslab/jumpstart/docs/versioned_docs/version-2.8.0/data-sources/overview.md

 Global datasources pull in and push data to any source including databases, external APIs, or services.
 Once a global datasource is connected to a workspace, the connection can be shared with any app of that workspace.

 :::caution
-Global datasources are available only on **ToolJet version 2.3.0 and above**.
+Global datasources are available only on **JumpStart version 2.3.0 and above**.
 :::

 <div style={{textAlign: 'center'}}>